Trainwreck (film): Plot

-In 1992, Gordon Townsend tells his young daughters Amy and Kim that the impending divorce with their mom was inevitable as monogamy is not realistic, repeating it like a mantra.
-Twenty-three years later in 2015, Amy is a heavy-drinking, over-sexed, party girl, writes for a men's magazine, and is seeing gym-addict Steven.
+In 1992, Gordon Townsend tells his young daughters Amy and Kim that the impending divorce with their mother was inevitable as monogamy is not realistic, repeating it like a mantra.
+Twenty-three years later, Amy is a heavy-drinking, over-sexed party girl who works as a columnist for a men's magazine in New York City, and is dating gym-addict Steven.
 Her cold British boss, Dianna, assigns her to write an article about sports doctor Aaron Conners.

 While interviewing Aaron, a text from Kim insisting they move Gordon to a cheaper assisted-living facility causes Amy to hyperventilate.
 He calms her down, suggesting dinner.
 There, he praises her writing and talks about his family.
-After drinks, she suggests going to his place and having sex.
+After drinks, she suggests going to his place to have sex.
 Although it's against her rule of never sleeping over after sex, she stays the night when asked.

 The next day, Aaron calls to ask if they can see each other again.
 Panicking, she tells him they will talk about it at the interview, then she and her friend Nikki decide it has to end.
 Meanwhile, Aaron's friend, LeBron James, is excited for him as Aaron has not dated for six years.
-Amy watches Aaron's surgery to Billy Joel's "Uptown Girl", his favorite song.
+Amy watches Aaron performing surgery to Billy Joel's "Uptown Girl", his favorite song.
 Afterwards, she tries to break it off, but he insists they like each other and should date.
 Amy then gets a call that her father has fallen, so Aaron drives and tends to her father.

 Aaron and Amy begin dating and fall for each other.
 She is worried she is going to mess up, but Kim tells her she is just doing what's normal.
-Gordon overdoses and dies from a stockpile of his medication.
+Gordon overdoses on medication that he has stockpiled and dies.
 At his funeral, Amy and Kim have a falling out: Amy accuses Kim of not caring about Gordon as she has always been more sympathetic towards him and has developed a similar outlook on relationships and life in general over the years.
 Shortly after, Aaron tells Amy that he loves her; she berates him for choosing that particular day to say it for the first time.